 Stop by the Sugarland Visitor Center to chat with its park rangers about what birds they have seen recently.
 As they patrol the grounds everyday they will be able to tell you things like where the Blue-headed Vireo was last seen, what trail is best for Eastern Screech Owl and at what elevation the Louisiana Waterthrush is normally viewed.
 When 120 different species make the Great Smoky Mountain National Park their breeding ground you can be certain to see something beautiful and unique every time you step foot onto one of the 800 miles of trails that traverse the park.

 It would take a book to list all of the species that can be seen flying around the crisp blue skies of Gatlinburg, so here are just a few to whet your interest.
 For hikers undergoing day trips, trails along the lower and middle elevations are the smartest choice.
 They are also home to the greatest amount of birds; expect to see some song sparrows, Southern Chickadees, Acadian Flycatcher, Indigo Bunting and so much more.
 Just one hike won’t do for the avid birdwatcher so plan on spending a few days out in the mountains observing not just the birds but old wood forests, waterfalls and historical landmarks that can also be seen along the way.

-When the day is through return back to your gatlinburg cabin rentals, upload the day’s pictures from your camera and even view them on the TV.
+When the day is through return back to your cabin, upload the day’s pictures from your camera and even view them on the TV.
 Log online and share the pictures with family and friends, they will surely share in your joy at all of the beautiful species that you were able to observe that day.
 When nature is the focus of your trip, Gatlinburg is the perfect place to spend a few days, a week or longer for an unforgettable vacation.